misterbytes404/MinaQueue/README.md

 ---

-## ☁️ Option A: Hosted Version (See Dev Notes Below for Hosting Instructions)
+## ☁️ Option A: Hosted Version
+_See Dev Notes Section Below for Hosting Instructions_

 If someone is hosting MinaQueue for you (like a friend or tech person), you just need: